yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_5/policy.md

    - Required: employee_id
    - Optional: position_id, employment_status (active, inactive, terminated), manager_id, date_of_birth, address, hourly_rate (at least one must be provided)

-2. Validate that employee exists and has "active" status using `retrieve_employee_entities`
+2. Validate that employee exists and has "active" status using `retrieve_user_employee_entities`
 3. Update employee record information using `execute_employee`
 4. Create an audit entry for employee update using `execute_audit_logs`